 1. Create Your Course in Canvas

 To get started with Canvas, you'll first need to create a course.
-Similar to creating courses in Blackboard via the Blackboard Wizard, you'll need to create a Canvas course using the Canvas Wizard.
+You'll need to create a Canvas course using the Canvas Wizard.
 This is a quick and easy process that will take less than 2 minutes to complete.

 - Click on the Canvas Wizard button on the right of this page.